-Due to practical considerations, such as simplified configuration control and reduced throughput versus error correction benefits, a default configuration has been chosen.
-The default configuration is (255,223), thus providing a coding rate of r = 0.875.
+Due to practical considerations, such as simplified configuration control and reduced throughput versus error correction benefits, the following configuration is recommended: (255,223), thus providing a coding rate of r = 0.875.

-It is noted that the default configuration applies only if and when FEC is applied.
+It is noted that the recommended configuration applies only if and when FEC is applied.